amr-elzahar/full-stack-workouts/README.md

 Make sure that you have node.js, npm and MongoDB installed on your system.

-Navigate to the project directory and install the dependencies for both frontend directory and backend directory using:
+Navigate to the project directory and install the dependencies for both frontend directory and backend directory using `npm install`

-### `npm install`

 Start the backend server by running the command `npm start` in the r backend directory.
 It should be running on http://localhost:5000.